gstama/video-search-app/README.md

 # video-search-app

-Video search and player app written in React
+Video search and player app written in React using the Google API